Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/south-korea-as-a-current-institutional-case-study/essay.md

 - corpus-based language work
 - official publication context

-That combination makes Korea especially useful when the conversation needs a current proof point rather than a broader historical or educational map.
+That combination makes Korea especially useful when the conversation needs a current evidence point rather than a broader historical or educational map.

 ## What happened on February 6, 2025